LeonBuild/single-spa-inspector-pro/README.md

 **To grant permission:**
 1. Click the permission prompt when it appears
-2. Or go to `chrome://extensions/` → single-spa Inspector v3 → "Site access" settings
+2. Or go to `chrome://extensions/` → single-spa Inspector Pro → "Site access" settings

 This is normal and required for local development overrides to work.